Guide to Work, Study, Travel and Living Abroad

 The Realities of Au Pair Life Abroad

-As an au pair you can shop at a market in Barcelona
+As an au pair you can shop at a market, here in Barcelona.

-As an au pair you can shop while working or in your off hours, in this case in Barcelona.
+As an au pair, you can shop while working or during your off hours, in my case in Barcelona.

-I lived in uptown Barcelona for seven months without writing a single rent check or mailing one utility bill.
+I lived in uptown Barcelona for seven months without writing a rent check or mailing one utility bill.
 I did not even pay for groceries.
-Before that I spent two months free of charge in a medieval town by Oxford.
-How did I manage to stay so long in Europe gratis?
-I was an au pair—an unfamiliar concept I have struggled to explain to my friends and family in the United States.
+Before that, I spent two months free of charge in a medieval town by Oxford.
+How did I manage to stay so long in Europe, gratis?
+I was an au pair — an unfamiliar concept I have struggled to explain to my friends and family in the United States.

-For those who are not familiar with the term, an au pair is an individual who moves to a foreign country to look after a family’s children part-time in exchange for a private room, meals and an often very modest stipend.
+For those unfamiliar with the term, an au pair is an individual who moves to a foreign country to look after a family's children part-time in exchange for a private room, meals, and an often very modest stipend.
 Most au pairs attend language classes while the children are at school.
 Some also do light housework.
-Au pair is French for something akin to “on equal terms,” indicating that au pairs are not servants or nannies, but rather young people looking to learn a new language and experience a new culture.
+Au pair is French for something akin to "on equal terms," indicating that au pairs are not servants or nannies.
+Regardless, young people want to learn a new language and experience a new culture.

 Benefits of Being an Au Pair

 While working abroad, I met American and Australian schoolteachers, graduate students, and social workers who went overseas as au pairs looking for adventure and multicultural enlightenment.
-I befriended a slew of young Scandinavians just out of high school who signed up for au pair jobs to support a year of revelry in Spain.
+I befriended many young Scandinavians just out of high school who signed up for au pair jobs to support a year of revelry in Spain.
 I studied with German and French au pairs at my language institute who wanted to take a break from their studies or jobs to learn Spanish.
-Some au pairs I encountered from Hungary and Romania used their positions as a steppingstone to settle in a new country permanently.
-I chose to become an au pair while in college to see England for free; it was a more interesting alternative to a summer job waiting tables in my hometown.
+Some au pairs I encountered from Hungary and Romania used their positions as a stepping stone to permanently settle in a new country.
+I became an au pair in college to see England for free; it was a more exciting alternative to a summer job waiting tables in my hometown.
 I worked as an au pair again after graduation to improve my Spanish and explore Europe; it was also an alternative to facing a dismal job market.

 A view of Barcelona during the au pair experience.